bitseed-org/bitcoin-box/.hdd/README.md

-/.hdd contains the files to be copied to ~/hdd during setup
+/.hdd contains the files to be copied to ~/hdd by the setup script

 The hard drive is mounted as /home/linaro/hdd